MadhiasM/TeclastF6ProTabletMode/README.md

 - [ ] Time hysteresis (if enable conditions are met: test again $4$ times)
 - [ ] Sleep (if enable conditions are not met: sleep for $n$ secs)
 - [ ] Low Pass Filter (if needed) on accel values
+- [ ] PID?
+- [ ] Improve robustness if laptop is rotated 90° to the left or right (determinant will be close to 0 and thus can fluke to above 0). hysteresis is added as workaround, but will prevent tablet mode when rotatet 90° sideways.
+In this case, maybe take vectors into account in more detail?
+  - For example: if determinant close to 0, then check if y and z acceleration of base and display are similar?? (but that is the same for 0 and 360 degrees)? not sure...
+  - Hysteresis might solve this already?
+  If Y and Z acceleration are close to 0, then it is indistinguishable from a physical viewpoint due to noisy signals

 ## Modularity